29 Aug Are You Sending Price Drop, New Arrivals, and Back in Stock Emails to The Wrong Customers?

 Start sending new arrival items to the correct user by leveraging your email campaigns using machine learning and predictive AI modeling.
 Moreover, find new customers by pairing your email campaigns with a Facebook lookalike audience who have a strong affinity to your new product.
 In return, you reach potential customers in a highly targeted and unique way.
 Many eCommerce companies are taking advantage of this targeting method.

 Recapture lost revenue from out of stock items

 Unfortunately, you ran out of stock of a hot product.
 There’s nothing worse than losing revenue due to lost inventory.
 A few weeks later, your supplier ships you a thousand new units.
 What’s the most efficient way to get the word out to make up for the loss?

 A smart marketer could run a campaign to include users who viewed the product on site.
 This may produce a decent result.
 But again, viewing a product doesn’t provide the marketer any deep insight into the actual behavior of the individual.
-In the long run, you’ll be weighing between best guesses rather than data that’s significant to your goals.
+In the long run, you’ll be weighing between best guesses rather than data that’s meaningful for reaching your goals.

-Tips: Use our segmentation capabilities to give your VIP customers first shot at newly back in stock items, again leveraging predictive product segments.
-After a few days, you can then reach the rest of your customers who may have an affinity to the product.
+Tips: Use our segmentation capabilities to give your VIP customers a first shot at newly restocked items, again leveraging predictive product segments.
+After a few days, you can then reach the rest of your customers who may have an affinity for the product.

 You can find the details of this predictive AI algorithm here: Sending Item Alerts to the Right Users.